chaminator-lab/airgeddon-captive-portal/README.md

 # Second :

 You need to add the bash tags as such :\
-add at #!/usr/bin/env tag at the first line of the html. \
+add a #!/usr/bin/env tag at the first line of the html. \
 add (echo -e ')  at the beggining of each line and close each line with ('). \
 in general try to follow the structure of the original index.htm file :